ceph/ceph-rust/README.md

 If creating a Ceph environment then use the following.
 It will generate a 4 node Virtual Box Ceph system with one node being a bootstrap node that controls the other.
 The remaining 3 nodes are Ceph nodes (Mons, OSDs, RGWs, APIs).

-Shameless plug - full disclosure: I created and manage github.com/ceph/ceph-chef (Chef cookbooks for Ceph) and the Bloomberg github.com link below for chef-bcs.
+Created and manage github.com/ceph/ceph-chef (Chef cookbooks for Ceph) and the Bloomberg github.com link below for chef-bcs.
 Chef-bcs uses ceph-chef.
-These are the same tools we use at Bloomberg.
+These are the same tools used at Bloomberg.

 Requirements for Mac OSX:
 1. VirtualBox